 The standalone non-hybrid petrol engine in the standard Q7 range is badged 55 TFSI and produces 335bhp.
-It gets its power from a turbocharged 3.0-litre V6 engine, and is the quickest model in the Q7 line-up with a 0-62mph time of 5.9 seconds.
-It’s an impressive time considering the car weighs well over two tonnes.
-A downside of the performance offered by this model is the fuel economy, which is officially claimed to be 26.9mpg but will drop to the low twenties during normal driving.
+It gets its power from a turbocharged 3.0-litre V6 engine, and is the quickest model in the Q7 line-up with a 0-62mph time of 5.9 seconds and a top speed of 155mph.
+It’s an impressive acceleration time considering the car weighs well over two tonnes.
+A downside of the performance offered by this model is its fuel economy, which is officially claimed to be 27.4mpg but will drop to the low twenties during normal driving.

 The engine upgrade has given the car a feel more in keeping with a performance car, which is in itself a little strange for what is a large seven-seat family SUV.
 What sets the SQ7 apart from other hot SUVs is its lack of hardcore ‘RS’ engineering.
 Unlike Audi’s performance flagship SUV, the RS Q8, which is powered by a 600bhp V8 engine, the SQ7 is more comfortable and refined to drive.

 Where some performance SUVs are compromised by their huge performance, the SQ7 delivers its power smoothly to four-wheels via the standard quattro all-wheel-drive and an eight-speed automatic gearbox with no drama.
 The ride quality is excellent, too, with the revised adaptive air suspension in its comfort setting giving a more forgiving feel than the Mercedes-AMG GLS 63 or BMW X5 M.

 Like every large sporty SUV, the handling is competent enough, with decent body control despite some lean in corners - not unexpected for a car of this size and weight.
 Despite that, the SQ7 feels controllable and placing it on the road is easy enough thanks to the clever active all-wheel steering system.